typelevel/Laika/docs/01-about-laika/01-features.md

 * Freely organize and merge content from multiple input directories or generated in-memory with the library's [Virtual Tree Abstraction].

+* Produce [Versioned Documentation] based on simple configuration steps and an integrated version switcher dropdown in the default Helium theme.

 Library API